RorschachXR/GPT4UMLEval/README.md

-This replication package contains materials used in the paper: Assessing UML Models by ChatGPT: Implications for Education:
+This replication package contains the following materials in the paper: Assessing UML Models by ChatGPT: Implications for Education:

 - The case study and the suggested answers
-- The table recording the scores of all reports
+- The Excel file that records the scores of the UML modeling reports